Employment Laws in Mexico

 - Additional taxes: Some specific products and services may have additional taxes.

-Exceptional scenarios in Mexico
+Exceptional Labor Rules in Mexico

 There are some exceptional cases under the employment laws in Mexico.
 As labor laws in Mexico come under Federal Labor Laws (FLL), a few rules are different from other countries.
 Here is the list of cases that are hardly found in other countries